Fort Lee (military base)

-Fort Lee (formerly Fort Gregg-Adams from 2023 to 2025) is a United States Army post in Prince George County, Virginia and headquarters of the United States Army Combined Arms Support Command (CASCOM)/ Sustainment Center of Excellence (SCoE), the U.S. Army Quartermaster School, the U.S. Army Ordnance School, the U.S. Army Transportation School, the Army Sustainment University (ALU), Defense Contract Management Agency (DCMA), and the U.S. Defense Commissary Agency (DeCA).
+Fort Lee is a United States Army post mostly in unincorporated Prince George County, Virginia, and headquarters of the United States Army Combined Arms Support Command (CASCOM)/ Sustainment Center of Excellence (SCoE), the U.S. Army Quartermaster School, the U.S. Army Ordnance School, the U.S. Army Transportation School, the Army Sustainment University (ALU), Defense Contract Management Agency (DCMA), and the U.S. Defense Commissary Agency (DeCA).

 Fort Lee also hosts two Army museums (the U.S. Army Quartermaster Museum and the U.S. Army Women's Museum), a Military Entrance Processing Command station, and the vocational training schools for culinary specialists in the U.S. Army and U.S. Navy.
-The equipment and other materiel associated with the Army's Ordnance Museum was moved to Fort Gregg-Adams in 2009 and 2010 for use by the United States Army Ordnance Training and Heritage Center.
+The equipment and other materiel associated with the Army's Ordnance Museum was moved to the post in 2009 and 2010 for use by the United States Army Ordnance Training and Heritage Center.

 For statistical purposes, the United States Census Bureau has defined Fort Lee as a census-designated place (CDP) with a population of 9,874 as of the 2020 census – nearly triple the size of the 2010 census count.